Karron, Queensland: History

-Although not officially stated, the locality presumably takes its name from the Karron pastoral station, which is not within the locality's boundaries but is immediately adjacent in neighbouring Blackbull.
+The locality presumably takes its name from the Karron pastoral station, which is not within the locality's boundaries but is immediately adjacent in neighbouring Blackbull.
 The pastoral station probably takes its name from the Carron River which flows through the property.
 The river in turn is named after William Carron who was second in command of the Edmund Kennedy expedition in 1848.
 Carron was the expedition botanist and one of the three survivors of the venture.